Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Copy-paste the URL into a new window and check if it is accessible or not.
 If it usually loads, switch back to the Google Search Console and hit the “Test Live URL” button.

-Following this, the tool should be able to load the page, along with its details.
+Following this, the tool should be able to load the page and its details.
 Simply click “Request Indexing” to have the page re-added to the Google Index.

 But if the website doesn’t load in a separate browser window, you may have to re-check the error by performing the same steps.
 You may encounter a different error or return the same one requiring a different fix.